Academic Catalog

 Description

-Students will learn how to appropriately utilize information technology in order to engage in online social interaction.
-This course will give students basic instruction regarding how to use different social media and communication applications (e.g., set up profiles, interact with others, learn the capabilities of each application, etc.).
-In addition, students will learn the norms of appropriate, responsible behavior in regard to the use of the applications.
-This course will teach students specific skills for maintaining appropriate behavior and being safe while using the internet and social media applications, such as Facebook, Instagram, Twitter, Reddit, Snapchat, YouTube, LinkedIn, and email.
+Students learn how to appropriately utilize information technology in order to engage in online social interaction, as well as integrate their online and real-world personas.
+This course gives students basic instruction regarding how to use different social media and communication applications (e.g., set up profiles, interact with others, learn the capabilities of each application, etc.).
+In addition, students learn the norms of appropriate, responsible behavior in regard to the use of the applications.
+This course teaches students specific skills for maintaining appropriate behavior and being safe while using the internet and social media applications, such as Facebook, Instagram, Twitter, Reddit, Snapchat, YouTube, LinkedIn, and email.

 Course Objectives